 It’s reality turned up to 11.

-I can see it in your eyes—you want to understand, don’t you?
+I can see it in your eyes---you want to understand, don’t you?
 A man in his mother’s dress.
 There’s a flicker, a glimmer of curiosity.
 That’s where it begins.
 Curiosity is the gateway to freedom.

 But you wouldn’t understand, would you?
 No. Not yet.
-You haven’t taken the first step.

 What’s that?
 Why am I wearing the dress?
-I told you—I’m wearing mother’s dress because she gave it to me.
+I told you---I’m wearing mother’s dress because she gave it to me.
 Her final gift.
 She told me I could have it.
 “Take it, darling,” she said.
 “Take it all.
 Take whatever you want!”

 It was the last thing she said.

 Her last gift to me was permission.
 Permission to embrace myself.
 Permission to be unafraid.
 And now, here I stand, wrapped in her final words.
 Her dress.
 Her pearls.
-Not because I have to—but because I choose to; and officer, that’s the secret.
+Not because I have to---but because I choose to; and officer, that’s the secret.

 I can feel you hesitating.
-I told you, felt it, too—before I slipped into the silk, before I slipped into myself.
+I told you, felt it, too---before I slipped into the silk, before I slipped into myself.
 It’s terrifying, isn’t it?
 That first step?
 But after that, the world becomes yours.

 No–no. Keep your hands right where they were.
 I’ve already cleaned up one mess today.
 Don’t make me clean another.

 I won’t stop wearing it.
 I can’t.
 Don’t you see?
 Not now or tomorrow; not ever.
 All I had to do was take a leap of faith.
 As it falls around you for the first time you realize: it’s not just a dress.
-It’s freedom and if you’re brave enough—and bold enough—it’s all yours.
+It’s freedom and if you’re brave enough---and bold enough---it’s all yours.
 I’m telling you, you could feel this too.
 Trust me.
 You’ll see.
 Once I put it on, My God!
 I’ve never felt more alive!

-I see the irony of all this, I really do—it’s almost funny, isn’t it?
+I see the irony of all this, I really do---it’s almost funny, isn’t it?
 Freedom, up here, for your mind.
 Enlightenment.
 That’s what this is.
-It’s just a shift in states—how you see the world and then how you see yourself.
+It’s just a shift in states---how you see the world and then how you see yourself.
 We always think that taking the first big step toward change is a threat.
 But look at me!
 Look at me now.
 I’ve done it.
 I am proof.
 You can be too.

-Aren’t you happy you’ve decided to embrace this—to let me show you?
+Aren’t you happy you’ve decided to embrace this---to let me show you?
 Don’t worry.
 You will be.
 Right this way.
 Keep going.
 Can’t you feel it?
 Each step you’re physically getting lighter.
 See, I wasn’t lying.
 Your true freedom awaits.

 Mother’s closet is just upstairs.